system76/docs/_articles/transition-firmware.md

 - Adder WS (addw2)
 - Gazelle (gaze15)

-This list may expand in the future, as more models are ported.
+This list may expand in the future as more models are ported.

 ### Differences between System76 Open Firmware and Proprietary Firmware